Roman Shvartsman: Public activity

-Odessa regional Association of former ghetto prisoners and concentration camps
+Odesa regional Association of former ghetto prisoners and concentration camps

-In Odessa the first constituent Congress was created, in which was created the International Union of Jews - former prisoners of ghettos and Nazi concentration camps.
-And only a few years later such associations opened in Kiev and Moscow.
+In Odesa the first constituent Congress was created, in which was created the International Union of Jews - former prisoners of ghettos and Nazi concentration camps.
+And only a few years later such associations opened in Kyiv and Moscow.

-In 1991 the Odessa regional Association of the former prisoners of the ghetto and concentration camps was created.
+In 1991 the Odesa regional Association of the former prisoners of the ghetto and concentration camps was created.

-The main purpose of the Association is to unite Jews-former prisoners of the ghetto and Nazi concentration camps, during the Second World War, protect their rights and freedoms, coordinate the activities of the associations, located on the territory of Odessa and Odessa region.
+The main purpose of the Association is to unite Jews-former prisoners of the ghetto and Nazi concentration camps, during the Second World War, protect their rights and freedoms, coordinate the activities of the associations, located on the territory of Odesa and Odesa Oblast.
 The objectives of the Association: countering fascism, extremism and other manifestations of racial discrimination, identification of places of mass destruction of Jews during the Second World War, perpetuating the memory of genocide victims, perpetuation and search of people, saving Jews, in order to grant them the title of Righteous among the Nations of the world.

 Monuments to the victims of the Holocaust

-Particular mention should be made of the activities of the Chairman of the Odessa regional organization of former prisoners of ghetto and concentration camps, Roman Shvartsman: through his efforts it became possible to establish in Odessa, the Odessa region and Nikolayev region area more than thirty monuments and memorials, dedicated to the memory of Jews, destroyed in the Disaster.
+Particular mention should be made of the activities of the Chairman of the Odesa regional organization of former prisoners of ghetto and concentration camps, Roman Shvartsman: through his efforts it became possible to establish in Odesa, the Odesa region and Mykolaiv region area more than thirty monuments and memorials, dedicated to the memory of Jews, destroyed in the Disaster.

 In memory of the victims of the Holocaust on the Lustdorf road, 27 a Memorial complex was built; each year on 23 October a mourning rally occurs.

 In this place was found three additional sites with remains, and probably there are two more.
 Romanian and German occupiers burned 25,000 Jewish children, women, and elderly people.